Context-Based Sustainability: Evolution of CBS

 The development of CBS was preceded by the Sustainability Context principle, a sustainability accounting concept first put forward in 2002 by the Global Reporting Initiative (GRI) in its Guidance for corporate sustainability reporting.
 And whereas the Sustainability Context principle is just that, a principle, CBS is a methodology that makes it possible to put the principle into practice.
 The CBS methodology was originally developed by Mark W. McElroy of the Center for Sustainable Organizations, a non-profit public charity in the U.S., as part of his doctoral dissertation at the University of Groningen in 2008.
 He and Jo van Engelen then more broadly promoted the concept in their 2012 book, Corporate Sustainability Management.

 Also part of McElroy's doctoral dissertation in 2008 was a narrow application of CBS known as the Social Footprint Method (SFM).
 Like the Ecological Footprint Method (EFM), the SFM was intended to make it possible to assess the sustainability performance of a human social system.
 But unlike the EFM, the SFM focused on social, not ecological, sustainability performance.
 McElroy would later go on to develop an environmental application of CBS as well.

 While initially confined to social and environmental performance, CBS was subsequently expanded in 2013 by McElroy and a colleague of his, Martin P. Thomas, formerly of Unilever, to include treatment of financial performance as well.
 This resulted in the world's first fully operationalized (and context-based) Triple Bottom Line performance accounting method: The MultiCapital Scorecard (i.e., an open-source integrated measurement and reporting system).
 A book by the same title was later published by Thomas and McElroy in 2016.

+Generally Accepted Integrated Accounting (GAIA) Principles

+In 2020, the Center for Sustainable Organizations took steps to formally codify core CBS principles while also extending CBS into the realm of integrated accounting per se.
+Referred to as Generally Accepted Integrated Accounting, or GAIA, Principles, the resulting set of twelve postulates plays a role analogous to the one played by Generally Accepted Accounting Principles (GAAP) in financial accounting.

+The GAIA Principles, in turn, provide a basis for differentiating between authentic (context-based) and inauthentic (incrementalist) sustainability measurement and reporting.
+Moreover, since the construct that makes it possible to integrate measures of financial and non-financial performance in a unified way is sustainability itself, the GAIA Principles also provide a solution to the question of how best to actually operationalize integrated reporting.
+By assessing all impacts in terms of sustainability (i.e., in terms of impacts on the sufficiency of all vital capitals, financial and non-financial), the resulting measures can be combined.